What does a Data Engineer do every day? How is it different from Software Engineering?

 Migrate queries for logs ingestion

-Add linter to the SQL/dbt projects
+Add linters to the SQL/dbt projects

 Adding of-the-shelf linters but also developing custom linters, for example to check if Data Engineers wrote their test files for all tables.